 The future promise

 Organizations across all industries are seeking new ways to meet challenges and increase business performance as a result of digital transformation.
-75% of large enterprises will be using two or more low code/no code tools by 2024 for both IT applications and citizen development initiatives.
+75% of large enterprises will be using two or more low code/no code automation tools by 2024 for both IT applications and citizen development initiatives.